Ancient Greek medicine: Herophilus, Erasistratus and ancient Greek anatomy

-Greek medicine in the Roman empire
+In the Roman Empire

 Through long contact with Greek culture, and their eventual conquest of Greece, the Romans adopted a favorable view of Hippocratic medicine.
 This acceptance led to the spread of Greek medical theories throughout the Roman Empire, and thus a large portion of the West.
 The most influential Roman scholar to continue and expand on the Hippocratic tradition was Galen (d. c.
 207).
 Not all Roman perspectives were favorable toward Greek medicine.
 The Roman author and natural philosopher Pliny the Elder was a vocal critic, suggesting that Greek doctors were unskilled and motivated by profit rather than healing.
 In his Natural History, Pliny expressed concerns about Greek practitioners, accusing them of exploiting patients rather than genuinely caring for their health.
-Nevertheless, historian of medicine Vivian Nutton cautions against taking Pliny’s criticism at face value, noting that it underestimates the substantial contributions of Greek physicians.
-Archaeological findings, including Greek inscriptions on doctors’ tombstones, suggest that at least 10% of known medical inscriptions in the Roman Empire were Greek, indicating the prominence and impact of Greek practitioners within Roman society.
+Nevertheless, historian of medicine Vivian Nutton cautions against taking Pliny's criticism at face value, noting that it underestimates the substantial contributions of Greek physicians.
+Archaeological findings, including Greek inscriptions on doctors' tombstones, suggest that at least 10% of known medical inscriptions in the Roman Empire were Greek, indicating the prominence and impact of Greek practitioners within Roman society.

 Dioscorides

 The first century AD Greek physician, pharmacologist, botanist, and Roman army surgeon Pedanius Dioscorides authored an encyclopedia of medicinal substances commonly known as De Materia Medica.
-This work did not delve into medical theory or explanation of pathogenesis, but described the uses and actions of some 600 plants drugs, based on empirical observation.
-Unlike other works of Classical antiquity, Dioscorides' manuscript was never out of publication; it formed the basis for the Western pharmacopeia through the 19th century, a true testament to the efficacy of the medicines described; moreover, the influence of work on European herbal medicine eclipsed that of the Hippocratic Corpes.
+This work did not delve into medical theory or explanation of pathogenesis, but described the uses and actions of some 600 plants and drugs, based on empirical observation.
+Unlike other works of classical antiquity, Dioscorides' manuscript was never out of publication; it formed the basis for the Western pharmacopeia through the 19th century, a true testament to the efficacy of the medicines described; moreover, the influence of work on European herbal medicine eclipsed that of the Hippocratic Corpus.